splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 ## Example(s)
 <img src="Configuration_Screenshot.png"  width="600" height="450">

+## Troubleshooting

+**DISCLAIMER:** Guidance from Cisco states historical data retrieval may be incomplete if less than 48 hours from time meetings ended.
+Therefore it's recommended to set interval to 172800

 ## Credits & Acknowledgements (optional)
 > Please feel free to contact fdse@splunk.com or #team-fdse on Slack for any more information.